ArticExploit/flameshot-launch-script/README.md

 IMPORTANT: the script needs flameshot, xclip and zenity, to run.
 ## Configuration and Deployment

-open the script in a text editor end change these variables to match your server and local pc
+open the script in a text editor and change these variables to match your server and local pc

 ```bash
   ...